bertugarangou/mc-admin2/README.md

 # MC-ADMIN RLDD

-Port for new debian, minecraft and openjdk 17 jdk.
+Port for new debian, Minecraft (from 1.18 Pre-release 2) and openjdk/java 17 jdk.

 ## Description
 Basic administration bash scripts when Minecraft is running with in a screen on Linux